A Long Page About The Creation of a Sundance Jewelry Catalog

 The Covers

-The covers set the tone for the project and informs the season, the mood, the spirit and the collection.
+The covers set the tone for the project and inform the season, the mood, the spirit and the collection.
 They are meant to intrigue and inspire the customer to open the catalog and start shopping.

 Storytelling Through Photography